paul1956/CareLink/README.md

 New in 3.8.4.2
 - Improve login logic for new CareLink servers
 - Add support for new 780G unknownIncompletedFlag
+- Add new error messages
+- Cleanup sorting and display of Record Number

 New in 3.8.4.1
 - Fixed support for Canada